WATCH WHAT “CIDE” YOU’RE ON

 Yes, it will soon be that paradoxical time of year when every ad, storefront, website, and friend, will all be exalting – Grow, Life, Spring is for Lovers, you name it, and equally at the same time will be promoting the “cides”.
 The Latin word cida actually means to kill, killing.
 Ironic, a little too ironic, don’t you think?
 WHAT exactly are you killing?

 Think, you are what you eat, sound familiar?
-Well it is true.
-Everything you put into your garden soil, the air around it and in the water you put in it works it’s way up the food chain, all the way up to – you got it – to the top, the head honcho, the big kahuna – You!
+Well, it is true.
+Everything you put into your garden soil, the air around it and in the water works it’s way up the food chain, all the way up to – you got it – to the top, the head honcho, the big kahuna – You!